 Department Name/Job Location:

-This position is in the Department of Comparative Medicine.
+This position is in the Division of Comparative Medicine.
 This position is for the Medical School Campus.

 PRIMARY DUTIES AND RESPONSIBILITIES:

 Operate mechanical cage washers and bulk autoclaves in accordance with departmental SOPs to sanitize/sterilize animal caging and related equipment.
-Report promptly any equipment problems to supervisor or manager.
+Promptly report any equipment problems to supervisor or manager.

 Fill clean animal cages with proper amount and type of bedding and fill clean water bottles.